rticulus/dmac-studios/README.md

 ## Features left to implement

-Future features would include:

-- The ability to share photos with other members on the site.
+- The ability to comment and share on classes, teaching methods and teachers with other members on the site.
 - Newsletter page to keep in line with the current events and to keep people aware of how they can help.
+- Social links
+- The full booking system
+- Missing crucial HTML and CSS for UX

+### Deployment

+Steps taken to deploy on Github

+1. My code was written in Gitpod, uploaded and hosted on Heroku and transferred to Github.
+2. In Github it is stored on a public repository:
+3. Under services in Github, follow instructions to deploy.
+4. The code is now available for anyone to access via Github pages

+Now available on Github and Heroku

 ## Version Control

--

 The code can be run locally through clone or download.
 Open the repository and in the main 'code' section there is a button 'clone or download'.
 This button will provide a link that you can use on your desktop or download as a ZIP file.

+## Project Barriers and Solutions

+It was fun working with Django and Python, and with some more time and less pressure I believe I will grasp the full essence.